1988 Formula One World Championship: Round 15 – Japan

 The penultimate round in Japan was, once again, where the title was decided.
 This time it was the end of the weekend, and not the beginning.
 Prost made a superb start to the lead, whilst Senna stalled, lucky in the fact that Suzuka had a sloping grid, helping to start his car.
 Senna knew he had nothing to lose and everything to gain in this race, and knew he could seal the championship here.
 By the end of the lap he had already made up six positions, and by the fourth lap he was sitting in fourth position.
 The top six cars were all sitting very close and when the rain started to fall, so did Prost.
 Capelli took this chance to become the first naturally aspirated car to lead a Grand Prix in over 4 years, thrilling the March team.
 Unfortunately, this was not to last as his electronics would eventually fail.
 By then, Senna was hot on the tail of Prost.
 Prost disliked the wet, and his failing gearbox only added to the Brazilian's chances.
 When the pair came round to lap some back-markers, as Prost was caught up with de Cesaris, Senna went past to take the lead, and set three consecutive fastest laps and setting a new lap record.
 As he was now in front of the field of competitors and due to become world champion, he signaled to stop the race.
 However, the race ran its full distance and Honda were reveling in their 1–2 finish, whilst Prost was bitter, but readily accepted that Senna was a deserving champion.

 Other than those with Honda engines, the Japanese fans had two local drivers to cheer for the first time.
-Japanese Formula 3000 champion Aguri Suzuki was substituting for the sick Yannick Dalmas in the Larrousse team (Dalmas would later be diagnosed with Legionaire's Disease).
+Japanese Formula 3000 champion Aguri Suzuki was substituting for the sick Yannick Dalmas in the Larrousse team (Dalmas would later be diagnosed with Legionnaires' disease).
 Suzuki joined Satoru Nakajima as the only Japanese drivers in F1 at the time.
 The much-maligned Nakajima won praise at the meeting when he drove despite finding out only 30 minutes before the first practice session that his mother had died that morning.
 The inspired Japanese driver was faster than his World Champion teammate Piquet on the first day of qualifying, and matched the Brazilian's time to the thousandth of a second during the second session.